 Structured Settlement Contract (SSC)

 A contract that provides periodic benefits and is purchased with a single premium amount stemming from various types of claims pertaining to court settlements or out‐of‐court settlements from tort actions arising from accidents, medical malpractice, and other causes.
-Adverse mortality is typically expected for these contracts.

-Synthetic GIC
+Synthetic Guaranteed Investment Contract (Synthetic GIC)

-Contract that simulates the performance of a traditional GIC through a wrapper, swap, or other financial instruments, with the main difference being that the assets are owned by the policyholder or plan trust.
+Contract that simulates the performance of a traditional GIC through a wrapper, swap, or other financial instruments, with the main difference being that the assets are owned by the contract holder or plan trust.

 Term Certain Payout Annuity